DMAX (Italian TV channel): History

-From 1 March 2019 DMAX HD and DMAX +1 become visible also on Tivùsat at LCN 28 and 128, replacing the SD version.
-On 13 March 2019 definitively closes the SD version on the satellite, also disappearing from Sky Italia.
-From 9 April DMAX, together with the other free channels of the group, is also available in high definition streaming on Dplay.
+On 1 March 2019, DMAX HD and DMAX +1 also became visible on Tivùsat at LCNs 28 and 128, respectively, replacing the SD version.
+On 13 March 2019, the SD version definitively closed on satellite, as well as on Sky Italia.
+From 9 April, DMAX, together with the other free channels of the group, became available in high-definition streaming on Dplay.

 On 1 December 2020, DMAX +1 was shut down.
-It will cover all Six Nations matches until 2021.
+It covered all Six Nations matches until 2021.